 Avoid getting your lashes wet for at least 12hrs after your appointment.
 Doing so may result in glue weakness causing early detachment.
 Avoid rubbing your eyes.

 What to clean with: Baby shampoo or an oil-free makeup remover.

 Baby Shampoo: You can lather the soap between your fingers then gently rub your lashes to clean or you can use a clean make-up brush (eyeshadow brush) to gently brush them with soap.

-Oil-Free Remover: Using a Q-tip, apply the remover around your lashes then rinse as normal.
+Oil-Free Remover: Using a clean brush, apply the remover around and onto your lashes then rinse as normal.
 Avoid using a cotton ball or pad as this may cause the fibers to get stuck between your lashes.

 Saline: Eye contact solution (saline) can be used occasionally to clean your lashes.
-Apply with a clean makeup brush.
+Apply with a clean makeup brush and let dry.

 Any time after cleansing or getting your lashes wet, be sure to use a lash wand to brush and fluff them.
 Closing one eye at a time, brush downwards to detangle then comb upwards to fluff (while eyes are open, just like applying mascara).